 Sometimes, psychic experiences are reported by some people with real religious experiences [21].
 Wuthnow [22] found that entirely different types of people may experience psychic and religious themes.
 Tanya Luhrmann [23], based on her anthropological fieldwork, proposed three kinds of experiences "that are manifested all over the world in various religions", which is quasi-permanent claim.
-Spiritual convulsions (1st) include "dramatic and transformative events such as mystical experiences, near-death experiences, and outof-body phenomena."
-On the other hand, sensory predominance (2nd) is illusion or perception of non-corporeal beings.
-According Luhrmann, trance to phenomena (3rd) of intense prayer exercises are like speaking with spirits and Glossolalia.
+Spiritual a convulsions (1st) include "dramatic and transformative events such as mystical experiences, near-death experiences, and outof-body phenomena."
+On the other hand, sensory predominance (2nd) is illusion or perception non-corporeal of beings.
+According to Luhrmann, the trance phenomena (3rd) of intense prayer exercises are like speaking with spirits and Glossolalia.
 Subthemes of this theme are" Near-death Experiences" and "Suprasensory Experiences".